-Do phones really listen to you?
+Does your phone listen to you?

 After the storm, companies rushed to damage control.
-For example, Google opted out their users of voice data collection in 2020.
-Pretty obvious something fishy was going on, huh?
+For example, Google opted their users out of voice data collection in 2020, which may be seen as an indication that something fishy was happening there in the first place.

-Why is my phone listening to me?
+Why is your phone listening to you?

-To grant your requests
+Granting your requests

-To keep tabs on your internet activity
+Keeping tabs on your internet activity

-To show you targeted ads
+Showing targeted ads

 A typical example would be ads on social media platforms, like your Facebook feed showing you items that you’ve discussed in a phone call or live conversation.

-What data does my phone collect?
+What data does your phone collect?

-- Contact names, nicknames, and relationships (for example, “my dad”), if you set them up in your contacts.
+- Contact names, nicknames, and relationships (for example, “my dad”), if you set them up in your contacts;

-- Music and podcasts you enjoy.
+- Music and podcasts you enjoy;

-- Names of accessories, homes, scenes, and members of a shared home in the Home app.
+- Names of accessories, homes, scenes, and members of a shared home in the Home app;

-- Labels for items, such as people’s names in Photos, Alarm names, and names of Reminders lists.
+- Labels for items, such as people’s names in Photos, Alarm names, and names of Reminders lists;

 - Names of apps installed on your device and shortcuts you added through Siri.